MichaelBosello/f1tenth-RL/README.md

 In the end, the agent successfully learned a control policy, based on lidar data, to drive in a circuit.
 Tensorboard logging and trained models of experiments are provided in the release section.

+A video showing the evolution of training and the evaluation is available [here](https://youtu.be/ardg7-7Pevw)

 ![Evaluation run](img/run.gif)

 ## Installation